Bitlend-protocol/bitlend-docs/docs/pages/v1/comptroller.md

 const comptroller = new web3.eth.Contract(comptrollerAbi, comptrollerAddress);
 let compRate = await comptroller.methods.compRate().call();
 compRate = compRate / 1e18;
-// COMP issued to suppliers OR borrowers const compRatePerDay = compRate * 4 * 60 * 24;
+// BLEND issued to suppliers OR borrowers const compRatePerDay = compRate * 4 * 60 * 24;
-// COMP issued to suppliers AND borrowers const compRatePerDayTotal = compRatePerDay * 2;
+// BLEND issued to suppliers AND borrowers const compRatePerDayTotal = compRatePerDay * 2;
 ```

-### COMP Distributed Per Block (Single Market)
+### BLEND Distributed Per Block (Single Market)

 The Comptroller contract has a mapping called `compSpeeds`.
-It maps bToken addresses to an integer of each market’s COMP distribution per Ethereum block.
-The integer indicates the rate at which the protocol distributes COMP to markets’ suppliers or borrowers.
-The value is the amount of COMP (in wei), per block, allocated for the market.
-Note that not every market has COMP distributed to its participants (see Market Metadata).
+It maps bToken addresses to an integer of each market’s BLEND distribution per Ethereum block.
+The integer indicates the rate at which the protocol distributes BLEND to markets’ suppliers or borrowers.
+The value is the amount of BLEND (in wei), per block, allocated for the market.
+Note that not every market has BLEND distributed to its participants (see Market Metadata).
-The speed indicates how much COMP goes to the suppliers or the borrowers, so doubling this number shows how much COMP goes to market suppliers and borrowers combined.
-The code examples implement reading the amount of COMP distributed, per Ethereum block, to a single market.
+The speed indicates how much BLEND goes to the suppliers or the borrowers, so doubling this number shows how much BLEND goes to market suppliers and borrowers combined.
+The code examples implement reading the amount of BLEND distributed, per Ethereum block, to a single market.

 #### Comptroller